nannau/Annau-2022/README.md

 Copy the Jupyter Lab URL from the terminal output.
 Substitute `hostname` for `localhost`.

-Or go to `localhost:8888` and enter token from terminal output
+Or go to `localhost:8888` and enter the token from the terminal output